Kevin-Sim/SEM_Demo/README.md

 Mount a shared directory / volume The example below shares the contents of target with /tmp dir in docker which allows us to repackage the jar without needing to rebuild the app container.
 We can then leave the db running and remove the delay from App

-**Remember to add the delay back into the app code so that it will work on travis**
+**Remember to remove the volume from docker-compose and add the delay back into the app code so that it will work on travis**

 ``docker run -v .\target:/tmp``